stephanie-fan/2017-summer-main/syllabus/README.md

 We'll update the table below with assignments as they become available, as well as additional materials throughout the semester.
 Keep an eye on GitHub for updates!

 *Dates are tentative:* assignments in particular are likely to change topics and dates.
+(Updated slides for each week will be posted during the live session week.)

 <table>
 <tr>